-If you are new to sewing you may be confused by some of the sewing terms you see and hear.
+If you are new to sewing, you may be confused by some of the sewing terms you see and hear.
 This post is meant to cover the most frequently used basic sewing terms.
-I am not including parts of your sewing machine or notions and tools.
+I do not include parts of your sewing machine or notions and tools.
 You can find those in my Getting to know your sewing machine post and Tools of Trade post.

 Applique: Sewing a piece of fabric atop another after folding under a small bit of the fabric to create a clean edge.
 When done by machine, many use a satin stitch (tight zig zag).
 By hand, blind stitching is often used.

 Back-stitch: Used at the beginning and end of a machine sewn seam to anchor the seam in place; it involves a couple of extra stitches back and forth.
 (Also known as back tacking.)

 Bar tack: A group of closely sewn stitches (back and forth from side to side a la zig zag) that is used to tack a belt loop or similar item in place.
 This is not a basting stitch and should be repeated several times on the machine to make a very short run of satin stitching.
 It is also used at the end of a buttonhole for reinforcement.
 Sometimes used in the point of a V to reinforce.